Make sure you’re using a supported browser

 If your Windows username contains characters other than numbers and letters (for example: &

-or spaces), the 1Password app may not be able to communicate with 1Password in your browser.
+or spaces), 1Password for Windows may not be able to communicate with 1Password in your browser.

 To check for special characters in your Windows username: